Shieldowskyy/UnrealEngine4-EZ-Mobile-Ads/README.md

 For this fork to successfully build is required to do as follow, otherwise it will not build and will give errors.

-Download this file https://mega.nz/file/VzIllabI#5srG2PDVUr9hpGnsHXlkycrnmVh6z8GQ5fLMcfFNPLQ and replace it in your engine folder
+*Compile Error is now fixed from the plugin, if it's still not working, edit the engine -> Download this file https://mega.nz/file/VzIllabI#5srG2PDVUr9hpGnsHXlkycrnmVh6z8GQ5fLMcfFNPLQ and replace it in your engine folder
 Path: UE_4.25\Engine\Build\Android\Java\src\com\epicgames\ue4